osposweb/osposweb.github.io/Sales-Restaurant.md

 The Open Source Point Of Sale has a featured "Table" inside the **Sale**  module among the lot of rest of features, this brief describe how to use for a restaurant.
-Rest of docs for others modules are in the [DOCS USERS: Getting Started Usage](DOCS-USERS-Getting-Started-usage) wiki page.
+Rest of docs for others modules are in the [Getting Started Usage](Getting-Started-usage) wiki page.

-Complete module list at [OSPOS Complete Feature Datasheet](OSPOS-complete-feature-datasheet#complete-list-of-features)
+Complete module list at [Complete Feature Datasheet](complete-feature-datasheet#complete-list-of-features)

 The clients are grouped in "Tables", the table then is just act like label for the transaction so can sell to a table with no client or with client... ideal for combination of meetings: